labs4capella/python4capella/README.md

 ![Select the Python4Capella feature](https://raw.githubusercontent.com/labs4capella/python4capella/master/README/Install.png)

 Click the next button and complet the installation by clicking the finish button.

-## Dropins

-To install using dropins, you need to download the following zip file:

-TODO add droping zip URL

-Then unzip it in the dropins folder in the same folder as your Capella executable.

 ## Python 3.7 installation